asglover/egraph-serialize/README.md

 Check out the [`./tests-viz`](./tests-viz/README.md) directory to view visualizations of all the test cases with Graphviz.

 To remake them, run `make tests` from the root of this repo.

-Any tests that don't have SVG visualizations created yet will be generated.
-You'll need to have [Graphviz](https://graphviz.org/) installed.
+### SVG Generation
+Generating SVG files requires having [Graphviz](https://graphviz.org/) installed.
+This cannot be distributed through rust's crates toolchain, so the function `to_svg_file` is gated behind the `graphviz-exec` feature flag.

+### DOT Generation
+The `graphviz-rust` crate can produce `.dot` files without requiring the existence of the [Graphviz](https://graphviz.org/) CLI tool.
+Therefore creation of dot files and other functionality which only relies on `graphviz-rust` is gated behind the `graphviz` feature flag.